kyle-ilantzis/backus-naur-to-java/Readme.md

 ## License

-See CFG Exprimenter's provided [license](src/edu/roseHulman/cfg/license.txt)
+See CFG Exeprimenter's provided [license](src/edu/roseHulman/cfg/license.txt)

+Any changes made that do not fall under CFG Experimenter's license consideration are part of the public domain.